241209-NET/Battleship.BACKEND/README.md

 ## Project Overview
 This is an application to play games of Battleship.
 A user can login with secure authentication.
 A user can play a game of battleship either against a computer or against another player.
-Games played are restorable through different seessions under the same user.
+Games played are restorable through different sessions under the same user.
 A user account will keep track of wins and losses.

 ## MVP features